superfly/docs/networking/private-networking.html.md

 You guessed it; it's the `DNS` line.
 Your DNS server address will also start with `fdaa:`, but the next two parts are unique to your organization's network.
 All 6PN addresses are prefixed by the organization's network ID; that's the part of the address that locks it to your organization.

 All our WireGuard DNS addresses follow this pattern: take the organization prefix, and tack `::3` onto the end.
-In this example, the Wireguard peer address is:
+In this example, the WireGuard peer address is:

 ```
 fdaa:0:18:a7b:d6b:0:a:2